wcmckee/writersdenhamilton/output/posts/william-mckee-on-cc-remix.rst

 William Mckee is an artist,
 web/software/videogame developer, writer,
-public speaker, photographer, and videographer.
+public speaker, photographer, videographer, and educater.

-He is a volunteer for Creative Commons NZ helping to promote Creative Commons in both his day to day life and through organisions he is involved with - artcontrol, Writers
+He volunteers for Creative Commons NZ helping to promote Creative Commons in the Hamilton area and through organisions he is involved with - artcontrol, Writers
 Den Hamilton, Hamilton Computer Club,
 Hamilton Library.
-Everything he creates is licenced under a Creative Commons license, with preference for the more libral, and open culture licences - CC BY and CC BY SA.
+Everything he creates is licenced under a Creative Commons license, with preference for the more libral, and open culture licences - CC BY and CC BY-SA.

 His art can be found at
 `<http://artcontrol.me/>`_ and is
 available under a Creative Commons
 Attribution (BY) licence.
-William is also a supporter and user of open source software, and is passionate about early childhood education.
+William is a supporter, user, and developer of open source software and hardware.
+He is passionate about early childhood education having volunteered for

-"I use Creative Commons as an artist in the hope that it helps promote my artwork, and to make the world a better place," says
+"Creative Commons is useful to an artist to promote the work and it makes the world a better place," says William.
-William.
 "Others may find uses for my art and even make money from it, good on them!"

-During High School William spent the majority of his senior years in the Design words.
-He spent the majority of his time creating vector designs.
+During High School William spent the majority of his senior years in the Design room.
+Spenting the majority of his time creating vector designs.

-William seriously became interested in drawing after leaving high school and attending UCOL in Palmerston North.
+William became interested in
+drawing after leaving high school and attending UCOL in Palmerston North.
 There he had a drawing tutor, Mark,